-- We organize fundraising campaigns for charities such as "The Smile of the Child", "With Love", "Doctors of the World", "institution Theotokos" etc. - We collect and donate clothing twice a year for the City of Athens Homeless Charity and "Children Villages SOS". - We have been offering ready made food to the Homeless Foundation and the Foundation "Galini" since 2013. - We donate hotel equipment to Athens orphanages. - We inform our clients about the support they can offer within the frame of Starwood's in partnership with UNICEF "Life is unique." - We support UNICEF, both as part of Starwood's programs internationally ("UNICEF-Road to Awareness", as well as locally, buying children gifts and organizing fundraising campaigns to support the significant initiatives implemented by this organization.
-In the last two years (2013 2014) we organized a Cycling Event with the participation of the hotel staff, who cycled in the center of Athens, symbolically carrying the message of voluntary contributions, teamwork and sensitivity.
-In this way we collected money for UNICEF, assisting them in their important work. - Our hotel has decided to donate the prize money of \$ 1,000 won through participating in the Sales Blitz Program 2010, a global initiative of Starwood Hotels and Resorts, to Unicef to support their charity work. - We invite children from the "Children Village SOS" to our annual Christmas festivities organized fro the children of our employees. - We collaborate with the Hellenic Anticancer Society. - Moreover, in the context of the new program "Starwood Associate Relief Fund", all Starwood hotels employees have made donations to the fund supporting their co-workers worldwide in case of natural disasters. - Our company has donated to Aretaeio hospital a Resectoscope TURis, manufactured by OLYMPUS PROTON, installed in Urology-Surgical department of the hospital on 11/05/2014.
+- We organize fundraising campaigns for charities such as "The Smile of the Child", "With Love", "Doctors of the World", "institution Theotokos" etc. - We collect and donate clothing twice a year for the City of Athens Homeless Charity and "Children Villages SOS". - We have been offering food to the Homeless Foundation and the Foundation "Galini" since 2013. - We donate hotel equipment to Athens orphanages. - We inform our clients about the support they can offer within the frame of Starwood's in partnership with UNICEF "Life is unique." - We support UNICEF, both as part of Starwood's programs internationally ("UNICEF-Road to Awareness", as well as locally, buying children gifts and organizing fundraising campaigns to support the significant initiatives implemented by this organization.
+In the last three years (2013 2014 and 2015 in cooperation with Sheraton Rhodes Resort) we organized a Cycling Event with the participation of the hotel staff, who cycled in the center of Athens, symbolically carrying the message of voluntary contributions, teamwork and sensitivity.
+In this way we collected money for UNICEF, assisting them in their important work. - The last five years we support the global awareness initiative for the prevention of breast cancer through the Race for the Cure- Greece.
+The race takes place annually at Zappion with the support of the Panhellenic Association of Women with breast cancer "Alma Zois".
+Our Hotels provide financial support to the Association by covering the costs of participating and donating a symbolic amount for every kilometer run by each collaborator. - The last two years our Christmas Bazaar takes place successfully where handmade creations of our collaborators are sold in order to raise money for the support of the charitable work of "The Ark of the World" as well the "Lighthouse for the Blind".
+"The Ark of the World" is a non-profit organization found in 1998 and deals with the care of abandoned children.
+In 2015 for the first time, we hosted the creations of the "Lighthouse for the Blind". - Our Hotel has decided to donate the prize money of \$ 1,000 won through participating in the Sales Blitz Program 2010, a global initiative of Starwood Hotels and Resorts, to Unicef to support their charity work. - We invite children from the "Children Village SOS" to our annual Christmas festivities organized fro the children of our employees. - We collaborate with the Hellenic Anticancer Society. - Moreover, in the context of the new program "Starwood Associate Relief Fund", all Starwood hotels employees have made donations to the fund supporting their co-workers worldwide in case of natural disasters. - Our Company has donated to Aretaeio hospital a Resectoscope TURis, manufactured by OLYMPUS PROTON, installed in Urology-Surgical department of the hospital on 11/05/2014. - In 2016, our Hotel participates in the Football Tournament organized by Asteras Vouliagmenis' charitable purpose of improving the facilities and the standard of living of the institutions "SOS Village Varis" and "The Smile of the Child". - We carry out various fundraising activities and support the Institutions' work and Non-Profit Organizations such as: MERIMNA, DESMOS, UNICEF, LIFELINE, THE SMILE OF THE CHILD, and KID AND FAMILY.